isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void sort(Ordered_container& s);

 This `Ordered_container` is quite plausible, but it is very similar to the `Sortable` concept in the GSL (and the Range TS).
 Is it better?
 Is it right?
-Does it accurately reflect the standard's requirements for `sort`?
+Does it accurately reflect the standard’s requirements for `sort`?
 It is better and simpler just to use `Sortable`:

     void sort(Sortable& s);   // better

 ##### Note

-The set of "standard" concepts is evolving as we approach an ISO standard including concepts.
+The set of “standard” concepts is evolving as we approach an ISO standard including concepts.

 ##### Note